What Does it Mean to Study Software Engineering?

 The Institute of Electrical and Electronic Engineers offers the designation of Certified Software Development Professional, one of the most widely recognized professional certificates.
 The first step in completing this certification is passing an exam that tests general knowledge of software engineering.
 In addition to from successful completion of the exam, the IEEE requires candidates to hold a bachelor's degree and have completed at least 9,000 hours of work experience in one of the IEEE's 11 recognized knowledge areas.

 Professional Certification is also available through the Institute for the Certification of Computing Professionals (ICCP).
 Requirements for certification through the ICCP are similar to the IEEE.
 Successful completion of an exam and at least four years of related experience are mandatory.

 Many software vendors, such as Microsoft and Cisco, also offer training programs for computer professionals.
-These programs typically last between one and four weeks, though attending the program is not required for taking the exam.
-A certificate is awarded upon successful completion of the exam.
-Though they are excellent tools for training and continuing professional development, professional certifications are no substitute for an undergraduate or graduate degree.
+These programs typically last between one and four weeks, though attending the program may not be required for taking the exam.
+Though these programs and certificates can be excellent tools for training and continuing professional development, professional certifications are not a substitute for an undergraduate or graduate degree.
 Software engineers are usually required to hold a bachelor's degree at minimum.

 Other Associations and Certification Bodies:

 - International Association for Computer Information Systems

 - Society of Women Engineers